Welcome to Wilderness First Responder (BLS)

 Sleeping Pad or Thermarest

-Camp Chair (optional but recommended)
+Camp Chair (recommended)

 Shelter (tenting is the norm)